gwihlidal/hindranch/README.md

 ## GGJ 2019 Diversifiers

-We decided to incorporate the following diversifer challenges into the game:
+We decided to incorporate the following diversifier challenges into the game:

 - "Mind Over Matter" - Add a voice over narration to the gameplay
   - Extensive use of text to speech using Google WaveNet